src-d/blog/content/post/siva.md

 ![tar file structure](/post/siva/tar.png)

 A tar archive is essentially a sequence of files.
 Each file contains a header, padding (files are stored in blocks of 512 bytes) and file content.
-The end of file is marked with, at least, two zeroed blocks.
+The end of the tar file is marked with, at least, two zeroed blocks.

 It is possible to concatenate multiple tar archives.
 We just need to ignore the zeroed blocks that are used as EOF markers: